-- 3 The student, the student's parent/guardian, and the student's counselor (or another staff member who assists students in course selection) must meet to discuss the student's progress. - 4 The student's Graduation Plan (including four-year course plan) is reviewed. - 5 The student's parent/guardian determines whether the student will achieve greater educational benefits by completing the general curriculum or the Core 40 curriculum. - 6 If the decision is made to opt-out of Core 40, the student is required to complete the course and credit requirements for a general diploma and the career/academic sequence the student will pursue is determined.
+- The student, the student's parent/guardian, and the student's counselor (or another staff member who assists students in course selection) must meet to discuss the student's progress. - The student's Graduation Plan (including four year course plan) is reviewed. - The student's parent/guardian determines whether the student will achieve greater educational benefits by completing the general curriculum or the Core 40 curriculum. - If the decision is made to opt-out of Core 40, the student is required to complete the course and credit requirements for a general diploma and the career/academic sequence the student will pursue is determined.

 Course and Credit Requirements (Class of 2016 & Beyond)

 English/Language Arts 8 credits

 Credits must include literature, composition and speech

 Mathematics 4 credits (in grades 9-12)

 2 credits: Algebra I or Integrated Mathematics I

 2 credits: Any math course

 General diploma students are required to earn 2 credits in a Math

 course or a Quantitative Reasoning (QR) course during their junior

 Science or senior year.
 QR courses do not count as math credits.
-4 credits

 Science 2 credits: Biology I

 2 credits: Any science course

 At least one credit must be from a Physical Science or Earth and

 Space Science course

 Social Studies 4 credits

 2 credits: U.S. History

 1 credit: U.S. Government

 1 credit: Any social studies course

 Physical Education 2 credits

 Health and Wellness 1 credit

 College and Career Pathway 6 credits

 Courses

 Selecting electives in a deliberate manner to take full advantage of college and career

 exploration and preparation opportunities

 Flex Credit 5 credits

 Flex Credits must come from one of the following:

-ADDITIONAL ELECTIVE COURSES IN A COLLEGE AND CAREER PATHWAY
+Additional elective courses in a College and Career Pathway

-Courses involving workplace learning such as Cooperative
+Courses involving workplace learning such as Cooperative Education

-Education or Internship courses
+or Internship courses

-High school/college dual credit courses

-Electives Additional courses in Language Arts.
-Social Studies.
+High school/college dual credit courses Additional courses in Language Arts, Social Studies, Mathematics,

+Science, World Languages or Fine Arts

-Electives 6 credits Specifies the minimum number of electives required by the state.
+Electives 6 credits

+Specifies the minimum number of electives required by the state.
 High

 school schedules provide time for many more elective credits during the

 high school years.

 40 Total Credits Required

-Schools may be addit ional local graduation requirements that apply to all students

-Schools may have addit ional local graduation requirements that apply to all students
+Schools may have addi tional local graduation requirements that apply to all students